YOU DIDN’T SEE A TICK (1)

 Larval ticks are microscopic and often go unnoticed.

-Dr. Molloy’s case series on Borrelia miyamotoi disease (BMD) found that most infections occurred in July and August—months when larval ticks are most active.
+In case series of Borrelia miyamotoi disease, most infections occurred in July and August—when larval ticks are most active.

-This differs from Lyme disease, which typically peaks during nymphal tick season in June and early July.
+This differs from Lyme disease, which typically peaks earlier during nymph season.

 • Fever